Prathi1109/TrajectoryPrediction_GenerativeAI/README.md

-## Planning the path of self driving vehicle by predicting the future and velocities of other objects around the car using a **Generative AI** approach called Deep Active Inference
+## Planning the path of self driving vehicle by predicting the future positions and velocities of other objects around the car using a **Generative AI** approach called Deep Active Inference